1,000+ Opportunities

 Scoring criteria used to review proposals for this grant.

-Based on current listing details, eligibility includes: 501(c)(3) nonprofits or government entities where at least 50% of people served are in Allen County, Indiana; no multi-year requests; no operational support or fundraising events; only one Knight Foundation Fund grant per calendar year.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: 501(c)(3) nonprofits or government entities where at least 50% of people served are in Allen County, Indiana; no multi-year requests; no operational support or fundraising events; only one Knight Foundation Fund grant per calendar year.
+Confirm the full requirements in the official notice before applying.